-- Primer Primer is applied as an undercoat if the surface you are painting is porous or you are applying a type of paint over a precious coat of paint that is incompatible -such as a latex paint over an alkyd.
-For kitchens and bathrooms, choose a primer with a stain remover that is mildew resistant.
+Primer is applied as an undercoat if the surface you are painting is porous or you are applying a type of paint over a precious coat of paint that is incompatible -such paints are known as bonding primers.

-- Oil based paint This type of paint is used for cabinets and other surfaces that are frequently touched.
+Oil based paint is traditionally is used for cabinets and other surfaces that are frequently touched.
 The oil content in these paints stops the oils and acids in your skin from causing the paint to deteriorate over time.

 Brushes and Rollers